mvasilchuk/yasem/README.md

     --fullscreen - to run App in fullscreen mode --developer-tools - to open developer tools on start

-You also may open developer tools anytime from context menu.
+You also may open developer tools anytime from a menu.

 - - -